LexiFi/landmarks/README.md

 1. This library is not thread-safe.
 If you have multiple threads, you have to make sure that at most one thread is executing instrumented code.
-For that you may the `Landmark_threads` module (that is included in the landmarks-threads.cm(x)a archive).
+For that you may use the `Landmark_threads` module (that is included in the landmarks-threads.cm(x)a archive).

 2. You should avoid to instrument small functions (and the automatic